alexscheitlin/master-project-evoting/contracts/README.md

 npm link mp-crypto
 ```

+If something changed in `/crypto`, run `npm run build` inside `/crypto`

 ## Compile

-run `npm run truffle:compile` to compile all contracts inside `/contracts` into `/compiled`
+run `npm run compile` to compile all contracts inside `/contracts` into `/compiled`

 The compiled contracts are `JSON` files which can be used to deploy or to interface with the contract.

+These are the files that are needed inside `voter-frontend/src/contract-abis` and `voting-authority-backend/solidity/toDeploy`

-## Deploy
+## Migrate

-run `npm run truffle:migrate` to push all compiled contract onto the running ganache blockchain
+run `npm run migrate:dev` to push all compiled contract onto a running ganache blockchain

-### What to do when I update /crypto

-- run `npm run build` inside `/crypto`
+run `npm run migrate:parity` to push all compiled contract onto a running parity blockchain

 ## How to run Tests

 **Run all Tests**

-All tests are located inside `/test` and can all be run at the same time with `npm run truffle:test`.
+All tests are located inside `/test` and can all be run at the same time with `npm run test`.

 **Run single Tests**